grafana/grafana/docs/sources/reference/templating.md

 ### Interval

-Use the Interval type to create Template variables aroundr time ranges (eg. `1m`,`1h`, `1d`).
+Use the `Interval` type to create Template variables aroundr time ranges (eg. `1m`,`1h`, `1d`).
 There is also a special `auto` option that will change depending on the current time range, you can specify how many times the current time range should be divided to calculate the current `auto` range.

 ![](/img/v2/templated_variable_parameter.png)

 ### Custom

-Use the Custom type to manually create Template variables around explicit values that are hard coded in the Dashboard and not dependent on any Data Source.
+Use the `Custom` type to manually create Template variables around explicit values that are hard-coded into the Dashboard, and not dependent on any Data Source.
 You can specify multiple Custom Template values by separating them with a comma.

 ## Utilizing Template Variables with Repeating Panels and Repeating Rows